 We left their home.
 Mom walked me home and she became very quiet.
 I felt bad that my mom did not utter a word to me.
 I had told her the truth.
 I thought I would be punished.

 She told my dad about my fight and daddy said “It is not good to fight”.

 I said.
 “She started it dad!”

 “Well alright then.”
 Was his reply.
 Frank and I continued to fight whenever people called us “Red”.

 Brenda and Joey do not understand why we fought so much when people called us “Red”.
 It was hard to explain to them because they were never called that.

 It is strange that my dad’s family called me “Red”.
 I really felt like beating them up.
 I knew I could not do that but, I was so tempted!

 When was in junior high some friends were arguing whether I really had naturally red hair.
 I just thought it was a discussion on my hair.
 While taking a shower after P. E. the girls peeked over the shower stall and said “I told you she was a real red head!”

 I was naked or I would have beat them to an inch of their life.
 After that I waited to shower when no one was around.
 I have never been shy about my body.
 I often went skinny dripping at camp.
 It was the idea of the rudeness of those girls.

-When I grew up, I started work to at a second job in a theatre.
-My brother was living in my home.
+When I grew up, I started work at a second job in a theatre.
+My brother Frank was living in my home.
 I came and told him that a man came into the theater and called me “Red”.
-Frank was about 60 then and he said, “Did you beat him up?”
+Frank was about 60 years old then and he said, “Did you beat him up?”